lrusso/AndroidSlideshowUsingAssets/README.md

 Android Slideshow using Assets

 How to use it?
-The Gallery.java is an Activity (check it out) and get all the images sorted from the assets folder.
+The Gallery.java is an Activity (check it out) and it gets all the images sorted from the assets folder.

 ## IMPORTANT